cosinekitty/astronomy/generate/README.md

     Either copy the contents of `bin` to somewhere in your `PATH`, or add this `bin` directory to your `PATH`.
 Verify that you can run `xsltproc.exe` from the command prompt without any popups about missing DLLs.

+- Java Developer Kit (JDK), for Kotlin.
+    - Hint for quick start: install [Android Developer Studio](https://developer.android.com/studio) or the Community version of [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+    - Set the environment variable `JAVA_HOME` to point to the JDK that comes bundled with either.
+    - For example, if you install IntelliJ IDEA to its default location, you can set your user environment variable `JAVA_HOME` to the following (adjusting for your actual version):

+      `C:\Program Files\JetBrains\IntelliJ IDEA Community Edition 2021.3.3\jbr`

 ## Build process